 Our research is tackling some of the major psychiatric and neurological disorders.

 Our research is aimed at understanding the fundamental mechanisms underlying major psychiatric and neurological disorders.
 There are programmes of work on schizophrenia, bipolar disorder, depression in children and adolescents, ADHD, Alzheimer's disease, Parkinson's disease, Huntington's disease and epilepsy among others.
 There is a major focus on genetics and genomics but also interest in brain imaging, epidemiology, animal models and cell biology.
-There is also work on psychoeducation, health services, research and public engagement.
+There is a programme of collaborative research with Psychology, and work on psycho-education, health services research, and public engagement.